ezrashim/fibonacci_numbers/readme.md

 ##Iterative vs. Recursive Approach##

-Fibonacci Series is one of the more popular subjects in understanding recursion.
+Fibonacci Series is one of the more popular subjects in understanding the concept of recursion.
 However, in programming a fibonacci method, using recursive approach reveals many [limitations](http://stackoverflow.com/questions/18172257/efficient-calculation-of-fibonacci-series).
-Using `benchmark` method in ruby, we can measure the time that each code takes to run.
+Using `benchmark` in ruby, we can measure the time that each approach takes to run the fibonacci method.

 ## How to Run the Comparison Study